webplatform/docs/html/elements/embed/index.md

 {{Page_Title|EMBED}}
 {{Flags
 |State=In Progress
+|Editorial notes=Add history of the element
-|Editorial notes=Add Category, Parent, Children and Compatibility information.
-Delete Interface structure section.
+Add Category, Parent, Children and Compatibility information.
 |Checked_Out=Yes
 |High-level issues=Missing Relevant Sections
 |Content=Incomplete, Compatibility Incomplete, Examples Needed, Examples Best Practices
 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|The HTML &lt;embed&gt; Element represents an integration point for an external content- typically, non-HTML content such as an application or some other type of interactive content which involves use of a third-party plugin as a handler (rather than being natively supported by the UA).
+{{Summary_Section|The HTML &lt;embed&gt; Element represents an integration point for an external content- typically, non-HTML content such as an application or some other type of interactive content which involves use of a third-party plugin as a handler (rather than being natively supported by the UA).}}
-The &lt;embed&gt; element is new in HTML5.
-The embed element is a void element.
-It means that embed element must have a start tag but must not have an end tag.
-}}
 {{Markup_Element
 |DOM_interface=dom/HTMLEmbedElement
-|Content=interface HTMLEmbedElement : HTMLElement {
-           attribute DOMString src;
-           attribute DOMString type;
-           attribute DOMString width;
-           attribute DOMString height;
-  legacycaller any (any... arguments);
-};
+|Tag_omissions=No closing tag (self-closing)
+|CSS_display=inline-block
+|Content=
+== Accessibility ==
+Authors should ensure that the information and user interface components must be presentable to users in ways they can perceive ([http://www.w3.org/TR/WCAG20/#perceivable WCAG 2.0 - Principle 1: Perceivable]).
+This includes providing alternatives for time-based media [http://www.w3.org/TR/WCAG20/#media-equiv Guideline 1.2].

+== HTML Attributes ==
+*<code>src</code> = URL potentially surrounded by spaces<br />gives the address of the resource being embedded.
+*<code>type</code> = MIME type<br />Specifies the type of the resource.
+*<code>width</code> = non-negative integer<br />Give the width of the visual content of the element, in CSS pixels.
+*<code>height</code> = non-negative integer<br />Give the height of the visual content of the element, in CSS pixels.

+== History ==

+While only being formalized as of HTML5, the tag has been informally supported among some user-agents as far back as Netscape Navigator 2.0 [http://lists.w3.org/Archives/Public/www-talk/1995SepOct/0045.html]
 }}
 {{Examples_Section
 |Not_required=No